PanBrowse/PanVA/README.md

 To run the application, you **don't** need the code from this repository.

-Using the publically available Docker image (NOT YET AVAILABLE), you can start the PanVA application from anywhere using the following command:
+Using the publically available Docker image, you can start the PanVA application from anywhere using the following command:

 ```
-docker run -p 8080:80 -v /path/to/your/data:/panva/api/data -v /path/to/your/config.json:/panva/frontend/config.json -e APACHE_UID=1000 -e APACHE_GID=1000 pantools/panva
+docker run -p 8080:80 -v /path/to/your/data:/panva/api/data -v /path/to/your/config.json:/panva/frontend/config.json -e APACHE_UID=1000 -e APACHE_GID=1000 ghcr.io/panbrowse/panva:main
 ```

 The application will then be available on http://localhost:8080/.